 It is important to preserve physical evidence that may include tissue and fluid samples, evidence of violence, sheets, towels, clothing, etc. You may choose to avoid washing, bathing, urinating, etc. until after being examined at the hospital, if possible.
 Because evidence of sexual assault can deteriorate quickly, you may choose to seek a medical exam as soon as possible.
 Evidence collection should be completed within 120 hours of an assault, but fluids, hair samples, and DNA can be collected for a long time thereafter.
 Even if you have washed, evidence can often still be obtained.
 After 120 hours, it may still be helpful to have medical attention, even if you are not trying to obtain evidence of an assault.
 Sexual assault nurse examiners (SANE) are trained in the collection of evidence and can assist in the collection of forensic evidence, and can check for injuries and exposures to sexually transmitted diseases.
 Medical facilities with SANE staff include these facilities.
 If you are still wearing clothes worn during the assault, wear them to the hospital and bring a change of clothes with you.
 If you have already changed clothes, bring the clothes worn during the assault with you in a clean paper bag or wrapped in a clean sheet.
 Leave any towels and/or sheets at the scene, the police will collect those.
 Typically, the police will be called to the hospital to take custody of the rape kit, but it is up to you whether you wish to speak with them or file a criminal complaint.

 You may want to review these suggestions regarding the importance of preserving evidence.
-If you would like to speak to someone about this process or you would like support in any of these areas, please contact the Office of Student Support Services at 937-775-2727.
+If you would like to speak to someone about this process or you would like support in any of these areas, please contact Student Advocacy and Wellness Center at 937-775-3749.

 Choose how to proceed.
-You have options, and are encouraged to contact the Office of Equity and Inclusion to discuss your options: 1) Do nothing until you are ready; 2) Pursue resolution by Wright State University; 3) Initiate criminal proceedings; and/or 4) Initiate civil process against the perpetrator.
+You have options, and are encouraged to contact the Title IX Office to discuss your options: 1) Do nothing until you are ready; 2) Pursue resolution by Wright State University; 3) Initiate criminal proceedings; and/or 4) Initiate civil process against the perpetrator.
 You may pursue whatever combination is best for you.